Statistical models for the dynamics of heavy particles in turbulence: MEASURING FRACTAL DIMENSIONS OF SPATIAL PATTERNS

 To determine the spatial distribution of particles, one must project the phase-space patterns to configuration space ($\ve x$-space).
 A fold of a smooth phase-space curve causes a divergence of the projected spatial density, a catastrophe or caustic just as in geometrical optics \citep{berry1980catastrophe}, and in the mass distribution in the early universe \citep{zeldovich1970gravitational}.
 The phase-space patterns of heavy particles in turbulence are fractal.
 Nevertheless their folds \citep[fractal catastrophes, see][]{meibohm2020fractal} result in large spatial particle-number densities \citep{crisanti1992lagrangian,martin1994accumulation,wilkinson2005caustics}.

-Between two caustics, the projection to configuration space is many-to-one \citep{falkovich2002acceleration}. \begin{marginnote}[] \entry{Caustics}{Locations where phase-space folds cause divergences of the particle-number density in configuration space.} \end{marginnote} If the particles approach on different branches of the phase-space attractor (\textbf{Figure~\ref{fig:attractor}}), they can collide at high velocities (Section \ref{sec:relvel}).
-In \textbf{Figure~\ref{fig:attractor}}, fold caustics are points on the $x$-axis.
+Between two caustics, the projection to configuration space is many-to-one \citep{falkovich2002acceleration}. \begin{marginnote}[] \entry{Caustic}{fold location of a smooth phase-space curve in configuration space.} \end{marginnote} If the particles approach on different branches of the phase-space attractor (\textbf{Figure~\ref{fig:attractor}}), they can collide at high velocities, a process called sling effect by \citet{falkovich2002acceleration}. \begin{marginnote}[] \entry{Sling effect}{mechanism by which particles collide at high velocities, facilitated by caustics.} \end{marginnote} In \textbf{Figure~\ref{fig:attractor}}, fold caustics are points on the $x$-axis.
 In reality, fold caustics are surfaces in configuration space around regions of multi-valued particle velocities.
 Higher-order catastrophes can occur, such as cusp catastrophes, swallow-tails, and umbilics \citep{berry1980catastrophe}.
 As the attractor folds, caustics occur at rate $\mathscr{J}$, increasing the number of phase-space branches with different velocities.
 This is balanced by the contraction of the dynamics in the velocity direction, so that a steady state emerges.

 Spatial distributions of particles in turbulence inherit their fractal properties from the fractal phase-space attractor.
 The fraction of particles $\hat{\mathscr{M}}_\delta(\ve x_t,t)$ in a sphere of non-dimensional radius $\delta$ around $\ve x_t$ obeys $\langle \hat{\mathscr{M}}_\delta^{p}\rangle \sim \delta^{{p} \hat{D}_{{p}+1}}$ for $\delta \ll 1$, with spatial fractal dimension $\hat{D}_{{p}+1}$.
 The first moment defines the the spatial correlation dimension ${\hat D}_2$ (Section \ref{sec:fractal}).
 For a typical projection of a generic attractor to a three-dimensional subspace, the projected correlation dimension obeys $\hat{D}_2 = \mbox{min}\{D_2,{3}\}$ \citep{hunt1997how,bec2008stochastic}. \citet{meibohm2020fractal} showed that this saturation of $\hat{D}_2$ at the spatial dimension is due to caustics, they result in a uniform particle distribution at large $\st$.
 Projection formulae for other fractal dimensions are not known.
 Settling changes fractal clustering in configuration space (Section~\ref{sec:fractal}), the spatial patterns become anisotropic \citep{bec2014gravity,gustavsson2014clustering,ireland2016effect_b}.